gildas/gitflow-hooks/README.md

-# Git Flow hooks for GENESYS Widget Extensions
+# Git Flow hooks for GO

 This repository contains git hooks for git flow to help deploy releases and hotfixes in my go repositories.